Optically-Trapped Particle Tracking Velocimetry: Results and Discussion

-As mentioned in Sec.~\ref{sec:intro}, flow measurements near boundaries are one of the important issues in microfluidics community.
+As mentioned in Sec.~\ref{sec:intro}, flow measurements near boundaries are one of the important issues in the microfluidics community.
 This is mainly due to velocity slips, which have been investigated experimentally using \mPIV~\cite{Tretheway2002,Joseph2005}.
 The effects of the hydrophilic surface properties on slip lengths were pointed out in these references.
 To further improve spatial resolution near boundaries, the use of evanescent waves as an excitation light source was introduced \cite{Zettner2003,Jin2004}.
 This method is called total internal reflection velocimetry (TIRV), and has been applied to slip-length measurements \cite{Huang2006,Huang2007}.
 The use of evanescent waves was further applied to flow measurements in nanochannels \cite{Kazoe2013}.
 With the aid of an optical image analysis technique using defocusing, the measurement of nanoscale flow profiles was further refined \cite{Kazoe2021}.

-The main differences between the present ot-PTV and the above-mentioned preceding studies are found in the range of the flow speed under investigation and the resolution in the wall-normal direction (i.e., the $z$ variable) of the test section.
+The main differences between the present ot-PTV and the above-mentioned preceding studies are found in the range of the flow speed under investigation.
 The measured flow speed ranges were, approximately, $2$--$40$~\textmu m/s in Ref.~\cite{Zettner2003}, $30$--$300$~\textmu m/s in Ref.~\cite{Jin2004}, $50$--$500$~\textmu m/s in Ref.~\cite{Hu2006}, $>1$~mm/s in Refs.~\cite{Kazoe2013,Kazoe2021}.
-Although Ref.~\cite{Zettner2003} measured the flows with relatively slow speeds, the measured velocities were the spatial average over certain distance near the boundaries.
-In contrast, the present ot-PTV focuses on the flow speed $<10$~\textmu m/s and resolves the spatial profiles as the functions of the distances from the boundaries.
+Although Ref.~\cite{Zettner2003} measured the flows with relatively slow speeds, the measured velocities were the spatial average over a certain distance near the boundaries.
+In contrast, the present ot-PTV focuses on the flow speed $<10$~\textmu m/s and resolves the spatial profiles as functions of the distances from the boundaries.
 It should also be noted that TIRV is applicable to flows over a planar boundary, but ot-PTV can be used, in principle, for flows over curved surfaces such as those around spheres \cite{Tsuji2023}.